 Day Trips: Experience the Kansas City Metro with other members of the Liberty Community through Day Trips with Liberty Parks & Rec.
 Transportation via the Liberty Access Bus from the Liberty Community Center to various restaurants, attractions, museums, businesses and more is provided so you're able to sit back and enjoy the ride.

 Techy Teens and Savvy Seniors: Do you need a little (or a lot) of help with your handheld electronics?
 Techy Teens at Liberty North High School are eager to help Liberty's Savvy Seniors master their devices!

-Matter of Balance: Many older adults experience a fear of falling.
+A Matter of Balance: Many older adults experience a fear of falling.
 People who develop this fear often limit their activities, which can result in physical weakness, making the risk of falling even greater.
-Matter of Balance (MOB) s a program designed to reduce the fear of falling and increase activity levels among older adults ages 50 and better.
+A Matter of Balance (MOB) s a program designed to reduce the fear of falling and increase activity levels among older adults ages 50 and better.